blenderous/blenderous.github.io/cv.md

 ## Experience

-I have a total experience of 8 years.
+I have a total experience of 9 years.
 Apart from the period when I did freelance work, I worked for 4 years and 2 months.

 ### Netcom computers India Pvt.
 Ltd., Tirunelveli *(As a web developer - Jan 2018 to March 2019)*
 - Enhanced their [main website](http://netcomcomputersindia.com).
-- Created a short one page website for their Mediaworks business (site hasn't been hosted yet)
+- Created a short one page website for their Mediaworks business (site hasn't been hosted)
-- Created a website for Kevin's Production which is all about kids and activities for kids (site hasn't been hosted).
+- Created a website for Kevin's Production which is about kids and activities for kids (site hasn't been hosted).

 ### Charmboard Pvt.
 Ltd., Bangalore *(As a Front End Developer - Aug 2017 - Nov 2017)*
 - Created a blog for the company, designed it on my own using `HTML` and `CSS`.